newgiin/IIDE/README.md

 About
 -----

-This is an attempt to build an IDE quite unlike anything out there.
-While a lot of well developed IDEs exist, there is little variation between them at least when it comes down to the actual writing of software.
-This might be because the current methodology is optimal, but I am not quite convinced and as such I'll try to build a new type of IDE.
+This is an attemp to build a slightly different than normal IDE.

 Main Idea
 ---------